Kyrenia: Ottoman rule

-Under Ottoman rule, Kyrenia district was at first one of four, then one of six, administrative districts of the island and the town remained its administrative capital.
-The town's fortunes declined however as it was transformed into a garrison town.
+Under Ottoman rule, Kyrenia district was at first one of four, then one of six, administrative districts of the island and remained its administrative capital.
+The town's fortunes declined however, as it was transformed into a garrison town.
 The Christian population was expelled from the fortified city, and no one was allowed to reside within the castle other than the artillerymen and their families.
 These men coerced the town's inhabitants and those of the surrounding villages, Christian and Muslim alike, with their arbitrary looting and crimes.
 The few local inhabitants who dared to stay were merchants and fishermen whose livelihood depended on the sea.
 They built their homes outside the city wall, which through time, neglect and disrepair, turned to ruin.
 The rest of the inhabitants moved further out to the area known as Pano Kyrenia or the 'Riatiko' (so called because it once belonged to a king) or fled further inland and to the mountain villages of Thermeia, Karakoumi, Kazafani, Bellapais and Karmi.